Terrorism: Cancel Ambassadorial role; it’s dangerous, needless – Kutin

 He added that “Terrorism is not an issue we should toil with, it’s a serious business because we are talking about lives here, and everything should not be about politics.”

-In his view, “the earlier the government rescinds its decision of ambassadorial role the better for the program, otherwise, the program is dead on arrival and I think It’s even in the interest of those ambassadors and their families to decline such roles otherwise they will needlessly be putting themselves and families at harm’s way.”
+In his view, “the earlier the government rescind its decision of ambassadorial role the better for the programme, otherwise, the programme is dead on arrival and I think It’s even in the interest of those ambassadors and their families to decline such roles otherwise they will needlessly be putting themselves and families at harm’s way”.